AndreBaltazar8/ablac/docs/bootstrap.md

 A compiler cannot translate itself on an empty machine without an existing executable translator.
-Clean builds therefore begin with a checksum-pinned host artifact from the `v0.2.0` GitHub release: `ablac-x86_64-linux` on Linux or `ablac-x86_64-macos` on Intel macOS.
-Starting with `v0.2.1`, Apple Silicon uses the native `ablac-arm64-macos` seed.
-The first such artifact was produced by emitting the compiler IR on the trusted Intel host and compiling and linking that same IR against the native ARM LLVM and runtime on Apple Silicon.
+Clean builds therefore begin with a checksum-pinned host artifact.
+Linux x86-64 uses the compact-value compiler from `v0.2.2`, Intel macOS uses `v0.2.0`, and Apple Silicon uses its native seed from `v0.2.1`.
+The first Apple Silicon artifact was produced by emitting the compiler IR on the trusted Intel host and compiling and linking that same IR against the native ARM LLVM and runtime on Apple Silicon.

 ```text
 published ablac binary